jinnaiyuu/jinnaiyuu.github.io/index.md

 - Jun.
 2017- Ph.D. student at the Department of Computer Science at Brown University.
 - Mar.
 2017-May.
 2017 Technical staff at RIKEN Center for Advanced Intelligence Project (AIP)
 - Mar.
 2017 M.A. from Graduate School of Arts and Sciences, the University of Tokyo.
 Adviser: Dr. Alex Fukunaga
 - Mar.
-2015   B. S. degree from the University of Tokyo
+2015 B.S. degree from the University of Tokyo

 ## Research Interests